Collins Foods

-Collins Foods Limited is a publicly-listed Australian company focused in restaurant operations.
-It either operates or franchises restaurants from three brands — Sizzler, KFC and Taco Bell — in Australia, Germany, the Netherlands, Thailand and Japan.
-It previously owned the US-based Sizzler restaurants (until 2011), Snag Stand in Australia (until 2017), and was the majority-owner of the Pat & Oscar's in the US (until 2009).
+Collins Foods Limited is a publicly-listed Australian company focused on restaurant operations.
+It operates KFC and Taco Bell restaurants in Australia, Germany, and the Netherlands.
+It owned the US-based Sizzler restaurants until 2011, operated Sizzler in Australia until 2020, and franchised Sizzler in Asia.
+It also operated Snag Stand in Australia until 2017, and was the majority owner of Pat & Oscar's in the US until 2009.

 History

-United States national, James Collins, founded Collins Foods International in Culver City, California, in 1968 after multiple meetings with Colonel Sanders and acquiring the Sizzler brand in 1967.
-Collins Foods International was a publicly traded American company with more than 240 Sizzler and KFC stores in the United States and Australia.
+Having acquired the Sizzler brand in 1967, United States national, James Collins, founded Collins Foods International in Culver City, California in 1968, after a number of meetings with Colonel Sanders.
+At its height, Collins Foods International was a publicly traded American company with more than 240 Sizzler and KFC stores in the United States and Australia.

-Collins Foods International began selling off 209 United States-based KFC stores to PepsiCo in 1990.
+Collins Foods International began selling off 209 United States–based KFC stores to PepsiCo in 1990.
 The sale was completed in 1991 for a total of US$123 million.
-The company was renamed as Sizzler International as efforts were increasingly focused on its Sizzler business.
-In 2001, the company was renamed as Worldwide Restaurant Concepts.
+The company was renamed Sizzler International because its efforts were increasingly focused on its Sizzler business.
+In 2001, the company was renamed Worldwide Restaurant Concepts.

-In 2005, Worldwide Restaurant Concepts was acquired by Australian private equity firm, Pacific Equity Partners (PEP) for about US$208 million is cash.
+In 2005, Worldwide Restaurant Concepts was acquired by Australian private equity firm, Pacific Equity Partners (PEP) for about US$208 million in cash.
 PEP owned 52% of Worldwide Restaurant Concepts with the remaining 48% owned by company management.
 As a result, the company headquarters moved from California to Brisbane, Australia.
-After the merger it was renamed as Collins Foods.
+After the merger, it was renamed as Collins Foods.

 In 2011, Pacific Equity Partners offered its share of Collins Foods to an IPO, ending PEP's ownership of the company.

 In July 2020, Drew O'Malley took over as CEO following Graham Maxwell's retirement.

+On 1 July 2024, Drew O'Malley stepped down as CEO after being on interim leave since February 2024.
+Kevin Perkins, former Collins Foods CEO and current non-executive board director, was appointed interim CEO.
+Xavier Simonet became Collins Foods CEO on 4 November 2024.